-The time commitment on your part depends on many factors including the time you take to complete tests, your punctuality, and your cooperativeness.
-Thus, it is hard to say how much time you need to allocate to the assessment process, but you might put-in 10 hours of face-to-face time for interviewing, test administration, and feedback.
+The time commitment for the career assessment process will depend on many factors including the time you take to complete tests and your availability and openness to the process.
+However, in general, an assessment could involve up to 10 hours of face-to-face time for interviewing, test administration, and feedback.

-See my blog posting about career assessment on the New Frontiers in Learning website.
-Helping Young Adults Explore Career Options.
+For more information about the career assessment process and its value, see my blog posting on the New Frontiers in Learning website: Helping Young Adults Explore Career Options.